IOM Poland continuing support for Ukrainian refugees over one year since the war

 Viktor Dovgosheya, Site Team Leader for IOM Poland, spoke about the future of the RHU superstructure outside the Ukrainian consulate:

-The RHU shelters could be very useful for a range of purposes in the future.
-Here in Poland, we do not have a camp environment.
-Still, often, collective shelters located in different kinds of permanent buildings need more space for conducting community meetings and organising leisure activities for children and adults, which could be done successfully in an RHU shelter.
-RHUs could also be used as warehouses for certain NFIs [Non-Food Items].
+“The RHU’s could be very useful for many purposes in the future.
+In Poland, we do not have camps.
+Still, often, collective shelters located in various permanent buildings need more space for community meetings and activities for children and adults, which could be done successfully in an RHU.
+RHUs could also be used as warehouses for non-food items.”

 Viktor Dovgosheya